 We didn’t have our coop and run set up yet, but I do have a fenced garden with a small greenhouse inside of the fenced area.
 I started taking the chicks out to the garden everyday.
 I would pile them up in a cardboard box and walk them out there, morning and night, for a few weeks until our coop was built.
 Nothing but onions were planted yet, so I figured they might do a little good in the garden while they were in there.
 They pooped everywhere and ate weeds.
 They also alerted me to slugs crawling on my onions a few times.
 They were already doing their job.

 I loved watching their behavior in the garden.
 I learned quickly that chickens stick together.
 One never ventures far from the others.
 They also loved staying inside the greenhouse, only going out into the garden here and there when they wanted to munch on some weeds and scratch the dirt.
-They are the same way now that they are a bit older and have their coop.
+This hasn’t changed now that they are a bit older and have their coop.
 They spend most of their time in the coop and only go out to the run when they are hungry.

 Building Our Coop and Run